RT715/RT715/README.md

 ## Warrup folks 🤙 I am Artem

 a Software Quality Assurance engineer with over than 4 year of experience is software testing field.
-What I like the most in QA is to see how the product changes due to the fact I test it and when the product goes to the public and you see people actually use it, you are like: "*The half of what people see, I influenced it*"! and it gives me that feeling like I am a real contributor, like I bring value to the world.
+What I like the most in QA is to see how the product changes due to the fact I test it and when the product goes to the public and you see people actually use it, you are like: "*The half of what people see, I influenced it!*" and it gives me that feeling like I am a real contributor, like I bring value to the world.

 Also I like QA because this is the only profession where you criticise other people's work and the better you are at criticising the more respect you get.